 Businesses in California have long had reason to pay close attention to their waste streams.
-California has some of the most restrictive waste regulations in the U.S. and supports an active enforcement agency—the Department of Toxic Substances Control (DTSC).
-Retailers and other businesses have been fined millions for having hazardous items in their garbage bins.
-Just ask the many companies who have had to pay steep fines when inspections uncovered things like batteries, aerosols, expired or not over-the-counter medications, and other household hazardous products in their waste containers.
+With some of the most comprehensive waste regulations in the U.S. and an active enforcement agency—the Department of Toxic Substances Control (DTSC) —retailers and other businesses need a detailed plan to ensure the right waste ends up in the right bins.
+Many companies have had to pay steep fines when inspections uncovered things like batteries, aerosols, expired or not over-the-counter medications, and other household hazardous products in their waste containers.

 Now more than ever, businesses need to ensure their waste management practices comply with state and federal regulations.
-Companies may have internal programs in place to educate employees on proper disposal, but such programs commonly fail to include a control that confirms compliance – i.e., a “dive” into the dumpster.
-I recently had the opportunity to go dumpster diving with our (ENGIE Impact’s) waste consulting team as part of a client waste compliance audit, and I can tell you firsthand that you may be surprised by what’s in your garbage bins.
-A waste audit is informative and may even save you $70,000 a day in avoided fines and penalties within your California portfolio.
+Companies may have internal programs in place to educate employees on proper disposal, but such programs commonly fail to include a control that confirms compliance.

 This also applies to more recent California regulations around composting.
 Starting in 2022, residents and businesses are required to dispose of organic waste—including “food, green material, landscape and pruning waste” among other items.
 Businesses are also expected to educate employees and contractors on how to sort organic waste and dispose of it properly, as well as provide the correct containers to do so.

 A variety of disposal options are available for businesses to adopt, including curbside collection, local composting facilities, or other collection programs.
 And while there are no penalties for non-compliance now, there may be starting in 2024—meaning now is the time to get the practices in place to ensure compliance.